Currently enrolled Senior Chemistry students should visit the School's e-learning site through MyUni for information concerning their units of study.

 Advanced students please note: for the purposes of requirement 1, "Theory Mark" does not include Advanced assignments.

-To achieve a result for an Advanced unit, students must achieve an average of 65 or better for their Advanced assignments.
-Advanced students who do not achieve 65 or better in the Advanced assignments will be awarded a result in the "normal" level unit.
+To achieve a result for an Advanced unit, students must achieve an average of 50 or better for their Advanced assignments.
+Advanced students who do not satisfy one or more of these requirements will receive a Fail grade for their final result.

 Assessment in practical work